jim-collier/x9git/project/backlog.md

 	- Everything must be idempotent.

-- 🔘 Integrate these rules and ideals: <https://github.com/x9-testlab/x9git/blob/main/reference/git.txt>, including:
+- 🔘 Integrate these rules and ideals: `reference/git.txt` (in this repo), including:
 	- Work on feature branches
 	- PRs to merge to develop
 	- Commit frequently